 It was a cold, wet and gloomy day and I was determined to go and gaze upon the beauty of this waterfall I had heard so much about.
 I dragged my husband and his brother out the door, threw them in the back of my little hatchback and exclaimed ‘This is the perfect weather for waterfalls!’

-After about 20 minutes of walking I set foot on the edge of a swing bridge and squealed in delight.
+After about 20 minutes of walking, I set foot on the edge of a swing bridge and squealed in delight.
 God I loooove swing bridges!
 I then turned to my right and I saw it.
 Crystal Shower Falls.
-And in that moment I knew I had come across the most beautiful waterfall I could ever remember seeing.
+And at that moment I knew I had come across the most beautiful waterfall I could ever remember seeing.

 Tumbling over the rocky escarpment, surrounded by green on all sides.
 It was beautiful.
 And it only got more beautiful.
 After crossing the bridge you have the option of walking around behind the waterfall.
 Looking out of the cave through the crystal curtain of water I thought to myself ‘This is where fairies would live.’

 Not a moment later I turned to leave and movement on the roof of the cave caught my eye.
 What was that!?
 Oohhhhh a fairie?
 A little birdy?
 I’ll get closer for a look.
 NOPE.
 Not fairies.
 Not birdies.
 NOOOOOOOPPPE.
 It was a bat.
 Well not just ‘a’ bat.
-Four or five of them!
+4 or 5 of them!
 My instinct was to scream and run.
-It took every inch of me being not to.
-Instead I sat down, and I watched them.
+It took every inch of my being not to.
+Instead, I sat down and I watched them.
 The little guys were actually pretty cute and fluffy.
-About the size of my closed fist they were nowhere near the size of their fruity cousins.
+About the size of my closed fist, they were nowhere near the size of their fruity cousins.

-I sat and watched them yawn, and ruffle and scratch for about 20 minutes and decided it was lunch time.
-We all made the stroll back up to the rainforest center and decided we would head back down the pass to Bellingen for a feed from one of the local restaurants.
-With all the local and fresh grown produce it is definitely worth dropping into town to sate your post adventure hunger.
+I sat and watched them yawn, and ruffle and scratch for about 20 minutes and decided it was lunchtime.
+We all made the stroll back up to the rainforest centre and decided we would head back down the pass to Bellingen for a feed from one of the local restaurants.
+With all the local and freshly grown produce, it is definitely worth dropping in to town to sate your post adventure hunger.

 Only yourself!
 Though if you’re anything like me a camera also falls into this category.